 Funding for SRI

-- Students can receive SRI funding to work in laboratories at Barnard or other colleges, institutions, and universities.
+- Students can receive SRI funding to work in laboratories at Barnard or other colleges, institutions, and universities in New York City and the New York Metropolitan Area.

 - All students should discuss whether their mentor has funding to support them when talking about the possibility of joining their lab.

-- Details about all of these funding streams are below.
+- Details about additional opportunities and funding sources are below.

 If you are at all concerned about the process, we encourage you to stay in touch with your department’s Faculty SRI Representative (and to ask questions at sri@barnard.edu)!